awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + [New\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2ReservedInstance.html)
 + [Get\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ReservedInstance.html)

-If you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
+After the purchase is complete, if you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
 You do not have to restart your instances\.
 If you do not have a suitable running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance\.
 For more information, see [Using Your Reserved Instances](#reserved-instances-process)\.

 For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances Are Applied](apply_ri.md)\.